Naturaily/Naturaily-netlify/_career/frontend-developer-vue-js.md

       sum: 7500 - 13 000 PLN net + 26 paid days off
 what-we-expect:
   - expectation:
-      contents: to grow along with the company & be rewarded for following through
+      contents: growing along with the company & be rewarded for following through
   - expectation:
-      contents: to work on the business requirements within the project
+      contents: working on the business requirements within the project
   - expectation:
-      contents: to communicate with the client on behalf of the team
+      contents: communicating with the client on behalf of the team
   - expectation:
-      contents: to extend & maintain DevTeam’s knowledge base
+      contents: 'extending & maintaining the DevTeam’s knowledge base'
   - expectation:
-      contents: 'to drive software architecture, design & development activities '
+      contents: 'driving software architecture, design & development activities'
   - expectation:
       contents: >-
-        to keep abreast of new technology trends & to identify opportunities and risks
+        keeping abreast of new technology trends & identifying opportunities and risks
   - expectation:
-      contents: to learn & adopt new tools/ technologies/ programming languages
+      contents: learning & adopting new tools, technologies and programming languages
   - expectation:
       contents: >-
-        to initiate/ to take part in grass-roots, both internal & external activities
+        initiating or taking part in both internal and external grass-roots activities
 what-you-expect:
   - expectation: